 The ski runs extend east from Mt.
 Karamatsu (elevation 2696m) to the base areas-Nakiyama, Shirakaba, Kokusai, Sakka – where they spread out in a fan-like form with the majestic Northern Japanese Alps rising to 3000m in the background.
 If you're into back country skiing check out this awesome video.

-The ski resort is incredibly well suited to intermediates with lots of groomed runs, and it’s a great place to be a speed demon.
+The ski resort is incredibly well-suited to intermediates with lots of groomed runs, and it’s a great place to be a speed demon.
 Happo also has some beginners’ terrain near the four base areas and piste runs for advanced skiers and snowboarders that are commonly covered in well formed moguls.
 Like many of the Hakuba ski resorts, the average snowfall per season at Happo One is 11 metres or 36'.
-The top of the Happo ski resort is the highest of the Hakuba ski areas and the upper reaches of the resort are in the sub-alpine, unlike most of the neighbouring resorts that are largely below the treeline.
+The top of the Happo ski resort is the highest of the Hakuba ski areas and the upper reaches of the resort are in the sub-alpine, unlike most of the neighboring resorts that are largely below the tree line.